goat-community/goat/_docs/osm_tutorial.md

 Zoom in and click on an object.
 Every object has features (e.g. a building consists of a building type, number of levels, height and address; also further information such as architect and wheelchair access can be inserted), some specific features are defined as <b>tags</b>.
 A tag consists of a key (e.g. building type) and a value (e.g. residential), means <i>building type = residential</i>.

-These tags are very usefull for planners like us as we can filter by different building types, e.g. select all buildings that are residential.
+By using these tags semantical-rich data is produced which is of special value for planners.
+As it allows for the analysis of different functions in space e.g. select all buildings that are residential.

-Before starting with editing it makes sense to familiarize onself with the provided tags and keys.
-Therefore OSM wiki is a good source:
+Before starting with editing it makes sense to familiarize yourself with the provided tags and keys.
+Therefore the OSM wiki is a very important reference:

 [https://wiki.openstreetmap.org/wiki/Map_Features](https://wiki.openstreetmap.org/wiki/Map_Features)